JoelGrayson/Focus-for-Google-Docs/README.md

 Focus is a Chrome extension that simplifies Google Docs by hiding distracting controls to just show the text.
 It is good for minimalists or those who get easily distracted.
 It includes a pomodoro timer to motivate you to write continuously for a period of time (e.g. 15 minutes).

 ## How to Use
-Click the extension icon to toggle focus mode.

-Click the pomodoro timer in the bottom-right of the Google Doc to start a pomodoro session.
+Click the pomodoro timer in the bottom-right of the Google Doc to enter focus mode or start a pomodoro session.

-Right-click the extension icon and select "Options" to open the Options page for configuring settings.
+Click the extension icon to modify the settings.

-Right-click the extension and select "Report a Bug" or "Feedback" to leave feedback.
-Thank you!

 Note: Chrome version of at least 102 is required.
-Before Chrome version 94, Focus does not work.
+If you have Chrome version 94 or earlier, you will have to upgrade Chrome for Focus to work.